Code-Institute-Submissions/JMPortfolioResumeSite/README.md

 * Everyone, I want everyone to have the ability to contact me for any queries or requests they may have as a result of viewing my content.
 * Everyone, I want everyone to have the ability to follow me on social media for interesting updates and project/product releases.

-## Mockup/Wireframes
+## Wireframes

-All Mockups for this website were created using Balsamiq.
+All wireframes for this website were created using Balsamiq Mock up tool.

 1. [DesktopWireFrame](libraries/desktopmockup.png)
 2. [MobileWireFrame](libraries/mobilemockup.png)